 Because of these challenges, we thought it would be helpful to share 5 ways small businesses can use their website to attract new customers.

 This point will be a bit longer than the other 4, as it’s perhaps the most important once you’ve set up your website.

-The most common way to implement this is through a weekly (can be more frequent) blog.
+The most common way to implement this is through a weekly (or more frequent) blog.
 There’s a misconception among business leaders that they either don’t have time for posting regular blog content, or their business doesn’t do something that makes sense for blogging.

 Both are untrue…well at least the second one is untrue.
-I’d also guess that the first is largely untrue, but I also know that small business leaders are balancing many different plates, and adding another one that they may or may not enjoy doing seems unbearable.
+We understand that small business leaders are balancing many different plates, and adding another one that they may or may not enjoy doing seems unbearable.
 If you are in business today, with customers to serve, you have relevant and helpful topics that you can blog about, but you may need to think about content creation through a different lens.

 At the heart of the practice, content creation for the purpose of SEO can be boiled down to writing blogs and other content on your website that helps your business better serve your customers.

 Of course other technical and strategic components come into play, but the core of the matter is that simple.

 For those of you who don’t feel like you have anything to blog about that your (potential) customers would be interested in, the best place to start is by simply answering every question your customers or potential customers have asked you.

 Really!
 That strategy by itself has taken struggling companies and turned them into industry leaders.

 The key here is to answer your customers’ questions in detail, fully transparently, and in a way they care about (stay focused on their concerns, not your concerns).